Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-a.md

 <div class='workings'>
 <div class='working'>

-Lets look for the value that occurs the most.
+Lets look for the coin value that occurs the most.

 |   Coins   |   Count   |
 |:---------:|:---------:|